How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 What the fifth day should be

 The fifth day should almost always be an easy run of 4 to 7 miles.
 Not intervals.
 Not a bonus tempo.
+Not a "because I felt spicy" progression run.
 Easy mileage is the missing piece in most 4-day plans, so easy mileage is what the fifth day should add.

 FAQ